michaelgrosner/tribeca/README.md

 If a database file do not exists, the application will create it on boot; otherwise, it will load it and reuse it.

+To see the data of each database file you can use https://github.com/sqlitebrowser/sqlitebrowser or similars.

 ### Charts

 The metrics are not saved anywhere, is just UI data collected with a visibility retention of 6 hours, to display over time: